chrisspen/laser-range-finder/README.md

 # Methodology

 The method assumes we start with two images, a reference image A known to contain no laser line, and an image B that definitely contains a laser line but possibly distorted.
-We could potentially just use the single image containing the laser line, but have a negative image greatly helps us remove noise.
-So we start with the following samples images:
+We could potentially just use the single image containing the laser line, but having a negative image greatly helps us remove noise.
+So we start with the following sample images:

 ![Sample Image A](docs/images/sample-a-0.jpg) ![Sample Image B](docs/images/sample-b-0.jpg)

 Notice that the brightness differs considerably between the two images.
 Later, we'll want to isolate the laser line by finding the difference between the two images, but this difference in overall brightness will interfere with that.
-So we fix this by using `utils.normalize()` giving us:
+So we fix this by using `utils.normalize()`, giving us:

 ![Sample Image A](docs/images/sample-a-1.jpg) ![Sample Image B](docs/images/sample-b-1.jpg)

-Since these images are RGB, but the laser is red, we remove some noise by stripping out the blue and green channels using `utils.only_red()` giving us:
+Since these images are RGB, but the laser is red, we remove some noise by stripping out the blue and green channels using `utils.only_red()`, giving us:

 ![Sample Image A](docs/images/sample-a-2.jpg) ![Sample Image B](docs/images/sample-b-2.jpg)